AutoOpenUnitVc Module

 Modifiers: inline |

-Checks if Angle between two unit-vectors is less than given Cosine.
+Checks if the angle between two unit-vectors is smaller than a threshold angle specified as a precomputed cosine value.
 Ignores vector orientation.
-The angle between two vectors can be 0 to 90 degrees ignoring their direction.
+So the angle is between 0 to 90 degrees ignoring their orientation.
 Use the Euclid.Cosine module to get some precomputed cosine values.
+Use UnitVc.isAngleBelow for considering vector orientation.

 Extended Type: